raamcosta/compose-destinations/README.md

 # Compose Destinations

 A KSP library to improve Compose Navigation.
 It processes annotations with KSP to generate code which uses Compose Navigation under the hood to make everything happen.
+Doing so, it avoids the boilerplate and unsafe code around navigating in Compose.
 For a deeper look into all the features, check our [wiki](https://github.com/raamcosta/compose-destinations/wiki)(🚧).

 ## Table of contents